benhong-amzn/amazon-braket-sdk-python/doc/index.md

 The project includes SDK source, installation instructions, and other information.

-The project homepage is in Github https://github.com/aws/amazon-braket-sdk-python.
+The project homepage is in [Github](https://github.com/aws/amazon-braket-sdk-python).

 ```{toctree}
 :hidden: